ivaquero/oxidizer/README.md

 > ¹: Currently, on Linux only provide with Debian-family shortcuts.

 Oxidizer uses Homebrew or Scoop to manage packages and softwares to bypass the requirement of administrator privilege.

-For Linux users, apart from `flatpak`, you can also try to add Homebrew tap [Hombrew-Linux](https://github.com/ivaquero/homebrew-linux/) to install GUI Applications.

 ## 4. File Management